radicle-dev/radicle-upstream/app/README.md

-# Governance MVP
+# MVP

-This is the app for the Governance exploration showcasing ways to orchestrate and deploy funds and decision making in open source projects.
+This is the app for the product explorations.

 ### Setup